In this page

 - Do we have feedback from Welsh clinicians over use of tool?
 Is it user friendly?
 Are there any gaps if we were to adopt it?

-- https://gov.wales/coronavirus-ethical-values-and-principles-healthcare-delivery-framework This initial advice and paper was based on clinical ethics but now we have clear factors of social justice involved.
+- Coronavirus: ethical values and principles for healthcare delivery framework.
+This initial advice and paper was based on clinical ethics but now we have clear factors of social justice involved.
 It is advisable to include theories of social justice and essential to develop a set of clear governing principles.

 - Anti-vaxxers - imperfect prioritisation will always win over a perfect prioritisation that happens slowly.